Saturday , 12 July 2025

 • 81' - Max Aarons is replacing Brandon Williams for the Norwich City FC side.

-• 84' - It is a substitution in Norwich City FC team.
-Brandon Williams is replaced by Max Aarons on 84 minute.
+• 84' - Another substitution for Norwich City FC to replace Brandon Williams by Max Aarons on 84 minute.

-• 89' - Brentford FC receives a Yellow card for a hard tackle on 89.
+• 89' - The referee shows Brentford FC player a Yellow card on 89.

 Today 2022-03-05 Norwich City FC vs Brentford FC are fighting Premier League league on Carrow Road.